madhusudanabburu/madhusudanabburu.github.io/docs/src/guide/kubeflow.md

 The above command should run for sometime to complete setting up the kubeflow components.

-At the end, all the kubeflow pods should be up and runnings as shown below
+At the end, all the kubeflow pods should be up and running as shown below

 ![Image from images folder](~@source/images/kubeflow/Kubeflow_pods_running.png)